 Netflix has been famously secretive about its viewer data and how its shows perform, but it became a bit more forthcoming starting last year when it started publishing its Top 10 most-watched TV shows and films.

 Every Tuesday, Netflix posts 4 global Top 10 lists for films and TV, with these 2 main categories divided into English and Non-English content.
-The weekly data is based on hours viewed and you can look at weekly lists dating back to June 28, 2021.

 Netflix has plenty of locally-produced content

 Netflix has established relationships with production companies in many different countries.
 For example, Netflix brought in the South Korean drama production company AStory and the result was the zombie-flavored period drama Kingdom.

 Production companies in Japan, Korea, India and Thailand have also teamed up with Netflix.
 Since Netflix controls the rights to these locally produced shows and movies, all Netflix subscribers can enjoy them with subtitles.